A History of the Masters

 Masters Bodyweight Change Rule

 *** The 2024 IMWA RULE Book states- Athletes cannot move to a higher or lower body weight category at the time of the weigh-in.
-This will NOT be enforced at the 2024 USA Master events, only IMWA sanctioned International Events.
+This will NOT be enforced at USA Master events, only IMWA sanctioned International Events.
+However, athletes going up at weigh in Nationally will remain in their scheduled session.

 NEW WEIGH IN RULE: Athletes MUST be weighed in undergarments (articles of the athlete outfit: costume, unitard, shorts and T-shirt are not considered as undergarments).
 Athletes must not wear shoes or socks or any other footwear during weigh-in.